 Uniform Financial Accounting and Reporting Standards (UFARS) is a multidimension accounting system that each school district must use.
 UFARS assigns each financial transaction a 17-digit code which attributes the spending to the proper place.
+An

-An "object" code's major categories include salaries and benefits among others.
+"object" code's major categories include salaries and benefits among others.
 This section authorizes a school district to continue to account for the hours that an employee is paid in the same salary and benefit categories as if the employee were performing the employee's regular job functions under the distance learning model of education.
 A similar provision was included in the 2019 snow days law.

-- Fund transfers; fiscal year 2020 only.
-This section authorizes certain operating fund transfers for certain purposes. - Subd.
+4 Fund transfers; fiscal year 2020 only.
+This section authorizes operating fund transfers.

+Subd.
 1. Fund and account transfers allowed.
-Allows a school district, charter school, or a cooperative unit to make certain operating fund and account transfers for fiscal year 2020 to respond to the reassignment of employees and tasks during the remainder of the 2019-2020 school year.
-Limits the amounts to be transferred to revenue not already assigned or encumbered. - Subd.
-2. Definitions.
-Defines terms for this section including "eligible on-site child," "closure period," and "distance learning period." - Subd.
-3. Revenue.
-Authorizes revenue that is transferred under this section to be spent for: (1) care for eligible on-site children; (2) additional transportation costs for meal delivery; (3) technology costs; (4) salary and benefit costs for community service employees who are generally funded through fee-based revenue; or (5) salary and benefit costs for food service employees whose work is generally funded through parent-paid school meal fees (sales of meals). - Subd.
-4. No aid or levy effect.
-Requires that a fund or account transfer under this section be revenue neutral for the district and not affect its receipt of aid or levy. - Subd.
-5. Board approval required.
+Allows a school district, charter school, or a cooperative unit to make operating fund and account transfers for fiscal year 2020.
+Limits the amounts to be transferred to revenue not already assigned or encumbered.

+Subd.
+2. No aid or levy effect.
+Requires that a fund or account transfer under this section be revenue neutral for the district and not affect its receipt of aid or levy.

+Subd.
+3. Board approval required.
 Requires board approval for fund and account transfers made under this section.
 Requires the transfers to occur before the books for fiscal year 2020 are closed.
-Requires the fund and account transfers to be well documented. - Subd.
-6. Commissioner's guidance.
+Requires the fund and account transfers to be well documented.

+Subd.
+4. Commissioner's guidance.
 Requires the commissioner of education to issue guidance for the fund and account transfers made under this section.
-Requires the guidance to identify both eligible purposes for the transfers and eligible accounts and funds. - 4 Cash flow adjustment; fiscal year 2021 only.
+Requires the guidance to identify both eligible purposes for the transfers and eligible accounts and funds.

+5 Cash flow adjustment; fiscal year 2021 only.